 India has two types of superannuation benefit plans.

 These schemes have a defined benefit, fixed and known to the employees, based on their period of service, position, and final salary.
 In fact, these are more popular among employees, because it entitles them to pension, regardless of their contribution.

-- Defined Contribution Plans: These schemes are better to manage as the final benefit is directly correlated with the contributions of employers and employees.
-This group superannuation scheme in India only defines the contribution of both and leaves the outcome to the market forces.
-Most of the modern pension schemes are defined contribution plans.
+These schemes are easier to manage as the final benefit directly correlates with the employers’ and employees’ contributions.
+Moreover, the scheme only defines the contribution of both and leaves the outcome to market forces.
+Indeed, most modern pension schemes are defined contribution plans.

-Even if Sumit’s organization subscribe to EPF or NPS, it will not be compulsory for them to contribute for Sumit as his basic pay is higher than Rs.
-10,000 p.m.
-Also, Sumit can choose to continue his NPS account without connecting it to his employer.
-But the contributions to the Tier I account will certainly ensure a comfortable retirement for him at the age of 60.
+Even if Sumit’s organization subscribes to EPF or NPS, contributing to it is not compulsory for them.
+Because Sumit’s basic pay is higher than the minimum threshold specified by regulations.
+(These minimum thresholds change from time to time, and you should check current levels with the relevant authorities.)
+This means he can choose to continue his NPS account without connecting it to his employer.
+But the contributions to the Tier I account will certainly ensure a comfortable retirement for him when he turns 60.